 The CEC has compiled the following list to assist you in your search for a full-time service opportunity.
 We neither advocate nor endorse these organizations or programs.
 Please use caution and discretion when seeking opportunities.

-Cross Cultural Solutions operates volunteer programs around the world in partnership with sustainable community initiatives, bringing people together to work side-by-side while sharing perspectives and fostering cultural understanding.
+CROSS-CULTURAL SOLUTIONS operates volunteer programs around the world in partnership with sustainable community initiatives, bringing people together to work side-by-side while sharing perspectives and fostering cultural understanding.
 For more information, email email@example.com or call 800-380-4777.

-GLOBAL ROUTES - Global Routes is committed to strengthening the global community through voluntary work overseas.
+GLOBAL ROUTES is committed to strengthening the global community through voluntary work overseas.
 To this end, Global Routes designs foreign exchange programs based on community service, bringing people with different worldviews together.
 Email firstname.lastname@example.org or call 413-585-8895 with questions.

-The Japan Exchange and Teaching (JET) Programme aims to promote grass roots internationalization at the local level by inviting young overseas graduates to assist in international exchange and foreign language education in local governments, boards of education and elementary, junior and senior high schools throughout Japan.
+Japan Exchange and Teaching Programme (JET) aims to promote grass roots internationalization at the local level by inviting young overseas graduates to assist in international exchange and foreign language education in local governments, boards of education and elementary, junior and senior high schools throughout Japan.

-Lutheran Volunteer Corps (LVC) unites full-time stipended Volunteers with financial supporters, non-profit organizations and ministries to work for peace with justice across the nation.
+LUTHERAN VOLUNTEER CORPS (LVC) unites full-time stipended volunteers with financial supporters, non-profit organizations and ministries to work for peace with justice across the nation.
 In addition to working for justice, LVC Volunteers live together in intentional household communities of 4-7 people to encourage simple, sustainable living.
 Opportunity also to join the Food Justice House in Milwaukee - combine passion for sustainable agriculture with your desire to serve & learn.
 Email email@example.com or call 202-387-3222 with questions.

 Peace Corps is an independent U.S. government agency that provides volunteers for countries requesting assistance around the world.
 Volunteers work with local governments, communities, schools, and entrepreneurs to address changing and complex needs in education, health and HIV/AIDS, business development, information technology, the environment agriculture, and youth development.